vickyfto/vascomm-x-fiki/README.md

 # here is short of documentation

-## .env file is here : https://drive.google.com/file/d/1DDXTlYdw-SsTZw5PKNnlCeGcTBLX6YUt/view?usp=sharing
+## i'm insert .env file to remote repo, in real project .env must be really really confidential

 ## qoute from me :
 ### i know this endpoint a lot of security vulnerability